 The Highest Rated Matcha’s According to Green Tea Connoisseurs

-Although not the absolute highest-quality matcha on the market, its excellent balance of price, quality, and overall availability makes it all worth it.
-This matcha is slightly bitter, so you may want to add just a touch of sweetener to balance it out.
+Tea Mind Body’s Organic Matcha Green Tea is a high quality matcha that has an excellent balance of price, quality, and overall availability.
+This organic matcha powder is slightly bitter, so you may want to add just a touch of sweetener to balance it out.

 Jade Leaf’s matcha is a rare, 100% organic product mixed from leaves grown in the Uji and Kagoshima areas.
 The leaves are the second harvest for the culinary mix, which means they’re grown a little later in the year and have a slightly different flavor from the first harvest leaves.

 Here, it’s important to emphasize the difference between Culinary and Ceremonial matcha.
 Ceremonial matcha tastes different than what you’ll find here, and most people agree it’s better.
 However, for a stronger flavor that matches tea cakes and other baked goods, this is a great place to start looking.

 FGO’s organic matcha powder is another Culinary Grade option for baking and mixing into other drinks like matcha lattes.
 Like Jade Leaf, FGO’s powder is a rare certified organic product consisting exclusively of shade-grown green tea powder.
 Even the 4-ounce bag provides enough green tea powder for over 100 servings of tea, though it’s best to use your tea sooner instead of later.

 Beyond its organic qualities, FGO’s matcha powder is certified non-GMO and uses GMP techniques to ensure consistent quality.
 Although not a Ceremonial Grade powder, this option works well if you prepare it with the Koicha style and add the result to about six ounces of milk for a green tea matcha latte.